ApaxPhoenix/CrawlPy/README.md

 ## Features
 CrawlPy offers a range of features to enhance your web crawling experience:
-- **Asynchronous Requests**: Perform multiple requests simultaneously for faster crawling.
+- **Asynchronous Requests**: Perform multiple requests simultaneously for faster crawling
-- **Cookie Management**: Handle sessions and authentication seamlessly.
+- **Cookie Management**: Handle sessions and authentication seamlessly
-- **Proxy Support**: Use proxies to stay anonymous and access geo-restricted content.
+- **Proxy Support**: Use proxies to stay anonymous and access geo-restricted content
-- **Custom Headers**: Configure request headers for enhanced control and customization.
+- **Custom Headers**: Configure request headers for enhanced control and customization
+- **Event System**: React to crawler events in real-time
+- **Middleware Hooks**: Customize request/response processing
+- **Authentication Handlers**: Built-in support for common authentication methods

 ## Basic Usage
 Here are some examples to demonstrate how you can use CrawlPy for various tasks.